ttres/web-demo-wiki/Home.md

 We use ElastiCache to resolve the session sharing issue between multiple web servers.
 In the ElastiCache console, launch an ElastiCache cluster with Memcached (just 1 single node is enough) and obtain the endpoint information.
 Please make sure that the security group being used on the ElastiCache cluster allows inbound connection from your EC2 instance.

+In PHP, you can use either the php-memcached or the php-memcache module to handle sessions.

+**(1) Using php-memcached**

 On the web server, install the php-memcached module:

 ~~~~